immersive-web/webxr-ar-module/explainer.md

 **XR Enhanced:** The app can take advantage of XR hardware, but it's used as a progressive enhancement rather than a core part of the experience.
 Most users will probably not interact with the app's XR features, and as such asking them to make XR-centric decisions early in the app lifetime would be confusing and inappropriate.
 An example would be a news site with an embedded 360 photo gallery or video.
 (We expect the large majority of early WebXR content to fall into this category.)

 This style of application should call `WebGLRenderingContextBase`'s `makeXRCompatible()` method.
 This will set a compatibility bit on the context that allows it to be used.
-Contexts without the compatibility bit will fail when attempting to create an `XRLayer` with them.
+Contexts without the compatibility bit will fail when attempting to create an `XRWebGLLayer` with them.
 In the event that a context is not already compatible with the XR device the [context will be lost and attempt to recreate itself](https://www.khronos.org/registry/webgl/specs/latest/1.0/#5.14.13) using the compatible graphics adapter.
 It is the page's responsibility to handle WebGL context loss properly, recreating any necessary WebGL resources in response.
 If the context loss is not handled by the page, the promise returned by `makeXRCompatible` will fail.
 The promise may also fail for a variety of other reasons, such as the context being actively used by a different, incompatible XR device.

 ```js
 let glCanvas = document.createElement("canvas");